Written by 1:06 pm DDoS • 2 Comments

 DDoS Protected DNS

-How to protect a Memcached server?
+Ways to secure a Memcached server

 The system administrators of Memcached servers can protect them in one of the following ways:

 • Update the configuration of the server to listen only on 127.0.0.1 (localhost).
-Do this if use the memcached server only locally and there are no external connections to the server.
+Do this if use the Memcached server only locally and there are no external connections to the server.
 You can do this with the option –listen 127.0.0.1

 • Disable UDP support, if you are not using it.
 You can do this with the option -U 0